Skip to main content

 On-demand hot water setups work just about anywhere, but they often take longer to heat water to your desired temperature in colder climates, such as in the Northeast.
 This is because groundwater in northern regions of the U.S. drops to much colder temperatures in the winter than groundwater in more southern locations, and your tankless water heater will need to work harder to increase the temperature of that water to your desired temperature.
 The temperature difference between cold water entering your unit and the desired hot water temperature as it exits is called temperature rise.
 For example, if water comes into your system at 65°F and you want to heat it to 95°F, you need a temperature rise of 30°F.

-Importantly, the larger the temperature rise, the more energy you need to heat your water.
-Given that electric tankless water heaters warm water more slowly than gas-powered units, properties in the Northeast may benefit more from either a larger, more powerful system, or a gas setup as opposed to an electric one.
+The larger the temperature rise, the more energy you need to heat your water.
+Given that electric tankless water heaters warm water more slowly than gas-powered units, properties in the Northeast may benefit more from either a larger, more powerful system or a gas setup as opposed to an electric one.

 Current water heater

-As with any important energy decision, there are a number of pros and cons to consider when examining your tankless water heater options.
+As with any important energy decision, there are several pros and cons to consider when examining your tankless water heater options.
 Here are some top ones to keep in mind:

 Long-term savings High upfront cost